mshade/kronic/README.md

 To run locally, you can use `docker compose up` or install the Python dependencies and run natively.
 The compose file expects a valid kubeconfig at `~/.kube/kronic.yaml`.

 ## Design

 Kronic is a small Flask app built with:
-- the kubernetes Python client
+- the Python Kubernetes client
 - gunicorn
 - [AlpineJS](https://alpinejs.dev/)
 - [PicoCSS](https://picocss.com/)